Washington County Transportation Funding

 Tell Us What You Think

-At Washington County's Department of Land Use & Transportation, we rely on more than just your tax dollars to achieve our goals.
-We depend on your support and input as well.
-After all, this is your transportation system.
+Thank you for your interest in Washington County's transportation network.
+The Department of Land Use & Transportation relies on more than just tax dollars to achieve our transportation system goals.
+We depend on community support and input, as well.
+After all, this is the community's transportation system.
 Let us know what you think.
-Thank you for your interest in our transportation network.
-With your help, we can keep Washington County moving—and maintain our reputation as one of America's most livable communities.
+With your help, Washington County can keep moving—and maintain its reputation as one of America's most livable communities.